oguzhanKomcu/Sql_Codes_And_Examples/README.md

 You can check this page [GitHub Pages](https://github.com/oguzhanKomcu/Sql_Codes_And_Examples/blob/main/TABLE-VALUED%20FUNCT%C4%B0ON.sql)

 ## STORED PROCEDURE
 In operations such as CRUD in the database, we have to rewrite and compile the code each time.
 When this is the case, there is a loss of performance in terms of both time and compilation.
 In such cases, the Store Procedure allows us to write code according to the expressions used in programming.
-Thus, we save time without having to do the same operations every time.
+Thus, we save time without having to do the same operations every time.STORED PROCEDURE in an example database I showed.
 You can check this page [GitHub Pages](https://github.com/oguzhanKomcu/Sql_Codes_And_Examples/blob/main/STORED%20PROCEDURE.sql)